Shall-We-Dance/GRIP-seq/README.md

 ```

-### 2. Generate genome indexes for [STAR](https://github.com/alexdobin/STAR)
+### 2. Generate the genome indexes for [STAR](https://github.com/alexdobin/STAR)

   ```sh
   #basic usage
   cd scripts
   bash generate_genome_index.sh ${GENOME_DIR}
   ```
-  This will generate a hg19 genome index using defalut settings, which uses `--sjdbOverhang=100` and runs on 8 threads.
+  This command will generate an hg19 genome index using default settings, including `--sjdbOverhang=100` and utilizing 8 threads for processing.

-  To specify the threads used to generate, run:
+  To specify the number of threads used for generation, execute the following command:

   ```
   #specify CPU threads